-Well, here in the northeastern U.S., the weather is freezing again, salt is back on the pavement and we find ourselves again preparing for the holidays by trying to find the biggest, boldest, heaviest, warming red wines to drink under a blanket over the coming week.
+Well, here in the northeastern U.S., the weather is freezing again, salt is back on the pavement and we find ourselves again preparing by trying to find the biggest, boldest, heaviest, warming red wines to drink under a blanket over the coming days.

 Recommended Red Wines to Stay Warm